YaolingYang/SparsePainter/README.md

 **At least one of the below commands should also be given in order to run SparsePainter**

 * **-prob** Output the local ancestry probabilities for each target sample at each SNP.
-The output file format is a gzipped text file (.txt.gz).
-The output probabilities need to be standardized by user because of the rounding errors by argument ``dp``.
+The output is a gzipped text file (.txt.gz) with format specified in `-probstore`.

-* **-chunklength** Output the chunk length of each local ancestry for each target sample.
-The output file format is a gzipped text file (.txt.gz).
+* **-chunklength** Output the expected length of copied chunks (in centiMorgan) of each local ancestry for each target sample.
+The output is a gzipped text file (.txt.gz).

 * **-aveSNP** Output the average local ancestry probabilities for each SNP.
-The output file format is a text file (.txt).
+The output is a text file (.txt).

 * **-aveind** Output the average local ancestry probabilities for each target individual.
-The output file format is a text file (.txt).
+The output is a text file (.txt).

-* **-LDA** Output the LDA of each pair of SNPs.
-The output file format is a gzipped text file (.txt.gz).
+* **-LDA** Output the Linakage Disequilibrium of Ancestry (LDA) of each pair of SNPs.
+The output is a gzipped text file (.txt.gz).
 It might be slow: the computational time is proportional to the number of local ancestries and the density of SNPs in the chromosome.

-* **-LDAS** Output the LDAS of each SNP.
-The output file format is a text file (.txt).
+* **-LDAS** Output the Linakage Disequilibrium of Ancestry Score (LDAS) of each SNP.
+The output is a text file (.txt), including the LDAS and its lower and upper bound, which can be used for quality control.
 It might be slow: the computational time is proportional to the number of local ancestries and the density of SNPs in the genome.

-* **-AAS** Output the AAS of each SNP.
-The output file format is a text file (.txt).
+* **-AAS** Output the test statistic of Ancestry Anomaly Score (AAS) of each SNP.
+The output is a text file (.txt).
+The AAS test statistic follows chi-squared distribution with K degrees of freedom under the null, where K is the number of reference populations.

 * **-outmatch** Output the number of matches at each SNP for each target haplotype.
 The output file format is a gzipped text file (.txt.gz).